scalawithcats/scala-with-cats/src/pages/codata/structural.md

 twos.take(5)
 ```

-We get the same result whichever method we choose, because we are assuming that we are only dealing with pure computations that have no dependency on state that might change.
+We get the same result whether we use a method or a `lazy val`, because we are assuming that we are only dealing with pure computations that have no dependency on state that might change.
 In this case a `lazy val` simply consumes additional space to save on time.

-This difference is quite deep.
-Programming language theory differentiates between **call by name** and **call by need** evaluation strategies.
-The former is what we were doing: not computing a result until needed but then recomputing it every time.
-The latter is our optimization, which reuses the result after the first time it is used.
+Recomputing a result every time it is needed is known as **call by name**, while caching the result the first time it is computed is known as **call by need**.
+These two different **evaluation strategies** can be applied to individual values, as we've done here, or across an entire programming.
+Haskell, for example, uses call by need.
+All values in Haskell are only computed the first time they are need.
+This is approach is sometimes known as **lazy evaluation**.
 Another alternative, called **call by value**, computes results when they are defined instead of waiting until they are needed.
-This is what Scala does by default with method parameters.
+This is the default in Scala.

 We can illustrate the difference between call by name and call by need if we use an impure computation.
-For example, we use define a stream of random numbers.
+For example, we can define a stream of random numbers.
 Random number generators depend on some internal state.

 Here's the call by name implementation, using the methods we have already defined.

 ```scala mdoc:silent